 Project Historian, Jerome Parchman

-Director, Shana Thornton
+Director and Founder, Shana Thornton

 Public Relations and Fundraising, Terry Morris

 Mt.
 Olive Cemetery Historical Preservation Society is the host non-profit organization for The CMC African American Legacy Trail, ensuring that the brochure remains in print and distribution.
 All donations are tax-deductible.
 Visit their website here: Mt.
 Olive Cemetery Historical Preservation Society

 The Mt.
 Olive Cemetery Historical Preservation Society is a 501(c)3 Public Benefit Non-Profit Organization.